by Charles Dunkin | May 19, 2022 | 5TH SLOT

 Jackson is a high-level two-way projection.
 In 2021, he was added to the National Underclass South Showcase Top Prospect List.
 Jackson headlines the first distinguished recruiting class of Bo Porter’s elite academy and joins other national prospects from within Texas; such as infielder Kaden Williams (Class of 2024), imposing 6-foot-7 pitcher Kobe Beaudion (Class of 2024) and frontline catcher prospect Avery Spriggs (Class of 2025).

-Porter is also adding elite out-of-state recruits such as switch-hitting, shortstop/utility specialist JC Gamble (Class of 2025) from Long Island, NY, who’s also known as the “Human Highlight Film” and one of the best all-around defensive players in the state of NY.
+Porter is also adding elite out-of-state recruits such as switch-hitting, shortstop/utility specialist JC Gamble (Class of 2025) from Long Island, NY, who’s also known as the “Human Highlight Film” and one of the best high average hitters and all-around defensive players in the state of NY.

 Jackson Cotton will be an early difference maker for BPA with “baseball in his blood.”
 Give this kid a chance and never look back.
 We could be looking at a future MLBbro.